 Diagnostic examinations in music theory and music history are given to music majors entering UTSA for the first time.
 These examinations are given at the beginning of each semester and are used as an aid in counseling.

-Auditions are required of all music majors for placement into ensembles.
+Auditions are required of all music majors for placement into ensembles and private instruction.